-- Explored and defined how you “show up” with another
+- Explored and defined for yourself how you choose to “show up” with another

 - Acquired specific skill sets for being present physically, mentally, emotionally and spiritually

-- Established your own approach to preparing for, participating in and processing therapeutic interactions
+- Established your own approach to preparing for, participating in and processing interactions

 - Gained concrete and pragmatic tools for addressing burnout and compassion fatigue

 Sessions I and II: Preparation (Self-care; “Presence” skills development; Intention setting; Conscious ritual)

 Sessions III and IV: Participation (Roles, Expectations, Limitations, Focus, Presence, Listening, Confidence, Protection, Effectiveness, Flexibility)